carissalow/rapids/docs/setup/configuration.md

 ??? note "How does RAPIDS handle Fitbit devices?"
     Fitbit devices are not time zone aware and they always log data with a local date-time string.

-    - When none of the Fitbit devices in your study changed time zones (e.g., `p01` was always in New York and `p02` as always in Amsterdam), you can set a single time zone per Fitbit device id along with a timestamp 0 (you can still assign multiple time zones to smartphone device ids)
+    - When none of the Fitbit devices in your study changed time zones (e.g., `p01` was always in New York and `p02` was always in Amsterdam), you can set a single time zone per Fitbit device id along with a timestamp 0 (you can still assign multiple time zones to smartphone device ids)
     ```csv
     device_id, tzcode,              timestamp
     fitbit123, America/New_York,     0